 Group size: Up to 25 students per program, 2 classes per outreach visit

-Length: Approximately 50 to 60 min. (depending on group size), with additional time to set up and pack up.
+Length: Approximately 60 min. (depending on group size), with additional time to set up & pack up.

-The *New* Cherry Hill Case- This program compliments New York State Learning Standards in Social Studies and ELA.
+The *New* Cherry Hill Case- This program complements New York State Learning Standards in Social Studies and ELA.

 Grades 4 & 5